Welcome

 With the new username and password in hand, it's easy enough to pop another shell.
 When you land in an unfamiliar shell, it often helps to run "help".
 In this case, it really helps.
 At this point, a nice reverse shell is within easy reach.

-I had just read a really interesting article by Carrie Roberts of Walmart Labs.
+article by Carrie Roberts of Walmart Labs.
 She wrote an easy-to-use, OpenSSL encrypted PowerShell one-liner reverse shell.
 I had been on the hunt for one of these ever since Empire 3.0 disappointed me.
 Empire is a great collection of tools, but in my experience, it's just too laggy.
 Maybe that's overhead from some awesome security or anti-security magic, but I just wanted a lightweight, encrypted shell that's responsive over my terrible mobile hotspot connection.
 This one does the trick.

 Just in case there's some sort of antivirus watching for a signature like this, we can scramble the payload with Invoke-Obfuscation.
 As you can see, this tool offers many obfuscation techniques.
 Just using a single pass of concatenation and reordering returns a really messed up script.
 Perfect!